MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/understanding-fully-trusted-forms.md

 # Understanding Fully Trusted Forms

 InfoPath provides the ability to create fully trusted forms, which are forms that have greater security permissions and can access system resources and other components on a user's computer.
 This article describes what a fully trusted form is, and why it is used, and create a fully trusted form by manually converting and registering a standard form, or by digitally signing a standard form.

-## Introduction

 InfoPath form templates can be deployed with varying levels of security.
 The level you use is dictated by the level of access to external resources that you want a form to have.
 By default, InfoPath form templates are restricted from accessing system resources and are not allowed to use any software components that are not marked as safe for scripting.
 However, this behavior can be overridden so that a form can access system resources and other external resources, including software components that are not marked as safe for scripting.

 For a form to be used, InfoPath must be able to access the form template that the form is based on.
 When you create a form template, InfoPath creates an entry in the form definition (.xsf) file that contains the URL of the location of the form template.
-A URL-based form is said to be  *sandboxed*  .
+A URL-based form is said to be *sandboxed*.
 When a user fills it out, the form is added in a local cache and denied access to system resources.
 This kind of form inherits its permissions from the domain in which it is opened.

 However, you can modify a form so that it is based on a Uniform Resource Name (URN) instead, which allows access to system resources.
-Forms of this kind are said to be  *fully trusted*  .
+Forms of this kind are said to be *fully trusted*.

 ## Why Use a Fully Trusted Form?